anildwa/eventregistrationwebapp/README.md

 # Event Registration Web App

-This is a demo sample that shows how to build  Event Registration Web App using Node, express, Cosmos DB, Functions and SendGrid.
+This is a demo sample that shows how to build  Event Registration Web App using Node, Express, Cosmos DB, Functions and SendGrid.

 ## Overview